 Pantone 17-5104 | #959A9C & Pantone 13-0647 | #F8D948 | Pantone Announcement

-Another powerful duo of concrete gray and bright yellow was chosen by Pantone.
+Pantone chose another powerful duo of concrete gray and bright yellow.
 After an extremely world-changing year, the evoking need for stability and hope was indisputable in 2021.
 Ultimate Gray and Illuminating present a union of rock-solid optimism.

 Pantone Color of the Year in Color Palettes Bundle

 You can download all 22 color palettes featuring every Pantone color of the year here.
 The bundle includes 22 Color Swatches and 22 Color Palettes in ASE and PNG formats.

 So, here we are, 22 years and 24 colors later.
 Looking back at the Pantone color of the year history, it’s evident that Pantone Color Institute tried to include both the upcoming trends and give a bit of support and inspiration over the years.
 I hope that this compilation sparked your creativity and additional color palettes inspired you to make something of your own.
 If you happen to use any of them, tag us along, we would love to see your work!